Am I failing Something Deeperism or is Something Deeperism failing me?

 If you believe there is a Truth that human beings can relate meaningfully to, how do you know how meaningfully you are relating to the Truth?

-I think there must be more to this life than relative, but I think the Truth must be Absolute and unlimited, but I my thinking possesses neither of those qualities.
+I think there must be more to this life than relative truths.
+But that means I must think there is a Truth and It is Absolute and unlimited.
+But my thinking possesses neither of those qualities.
 So how can my thinking gain insight into the Truth and know it is gaining insight and how much insight it is gaining?